rami-rostom/hecho-api/README.md

 ## :bulb: Description

 Hecho API is a RESTful API designed to support the Hecho app.
 It provides endpoints for managing user, sport and activities datas.
-Built with TypeScript, Node.js, Express, PostgreSQL qnd Sequelize, Hecho API ensures efficient and reliable data handling for the app.
+Built with TypeScript, Node.js, Express, PostgreSQL and Sequelize, Hecho API ensures efficient and reliable data handling for the app.

 <br />